 Our supply chains relate to our professional services by supplying personnel, services, and occasionally goods to support the services we provide to our clients.
 Majority of our suppliers are local to our offices, whereas others are engaged globally.

-We are committed to ensuring that there is no modern slavery or human trafficking in our supply chains or in any part of our business. gunnercooke’s Anti-slavery Policy reflects our commitment to acting ethically and with integrity in all our business relationships and to implementing and enforcing effective systems and controls to ensure slavery and human trafficking is not taking place anywhere in our supply chains.
+We are committed to ensuring that there is no modern slavery or human trafficking in our supply chains or in any part of our business. gunnercooke’s Anti-Slavery & Human Trafficking Policy reflects our commitment to acting ethically and with integrity in all our business relationships and to implementing and enforcing effective systems and controls to ensure slavery and human trafficking is not taking place anywhere in our supply chains.
+We ensure our suppliers are aware of our policies and adhere to the same high standards as part of our supplier onboarding process.

 As a regulated provider of legal and professional services the risk of modern slavery in our business is considered low.
-We also implement high workplace standards and have competitive remuneration and diversity & inclusion policies.
-We always strive to update our risk assessment to monitor and mitigate the emergence of any new risks to our business.
+We implement high workplace standards; we provide competitive remuneration and have put in place diversity & inclusion policies.

 We believe that the risk of slavery and human trafficking within our supply chain is low, as most of our suppliers are professional services businesses who are at low risk by the nature of their sector and have robust Modern Slavery and Anti-Human Trafficking policies.

 We have developed a Supplier Code of Conduct which applies to all our suppliers, and which sets out standards we expect them to observe, including but not limited to, modern slavery and human trafficking.
-This code will be introduced to any new suppliers this year and will be circulated to our existing suppliers after internal review of supplier relationships.
+This code is introduced to any new suppliers as part of our new onboarding procedures.

 Where our standards are not met, suppliers are expected to take immediate remedial steps to ensure their activities in our supply chain are free from modern slavery and human trafficking.

 In order to detect any modern slavery in our business or supply chains, any concerns must be reported to a senior member of the firm without delay or fear of detrimental treatment.
-Our Modern Slavery & Anti-Human Trafficking policy requires anyone who becomes aware or suspects modern slavery in our business or supply chains to report it to a member of the Leadership team, or to report it in accordance with our Whistleblowing policy.
+Our Anti-Slavery & Human Trafficking policy requires anyone who becomes aware or suspects modern slavery in our business or supply chains to report it to a member of the Leadership team, or to report it in accordance with our Whistleblowing policy.

 We will continue to make efforts in identifying any significant risks in our business and supply chains and take any necessary actions to address and mitigate these risks.